-4 Bolger, D. T., T. A. Scott and J. T. Rotenberry.
+5 Stralberg, D. 2000.
+Landscape-level urbanization effects on chaparral birds: a Santa Monica Mountains case study.
+Pp. 125-136 in Keeley, J.E., M. Baer-Keeley, and C.J.
+Fotheringham (eds.).
+2nd interface between ecology and land development in California.
+U.S. Geological Survey, Sacramento, California.
+6 Bolger, D. T., T. A. Scott and J. T. Rotenberry.
 1997.
 Breeding bird abundance in an urbanizing landscape in coastal Southern California.
 Conserv.
 Biol.
 11:406-421.

-5 Suarez, A.V., D.T.
+7 Suarez, A.V., D.T.
 Bolger and T.J.
 Case.
 1998.
 Effects of fragmentation and invasion on native ant communities in coastal southern California.
 Ecology 79(6):2041-2056.

-6 Holway, D.A.
+8 Holway, D.A.
 1995.
 The distribution of the Argentine ant (Linepithema humile) in central California: a twenty-year record of invasion.
 Conservation Biology 9:1634-1637.
 Human, K.G. and D.M.
 Gordon.
 1996.
 Exploitation and interference competition between the invasive Argentine ant, (Linepithema humile), and native ant species.
 Oecologia 105:405-412.

-7 Fisher, R.N., A.V.
+9 Fisher, R.N., A.V.
 Suarez and T.J.
 Case.
 2002.
 Spatial patterns in the abundance of the coastal horned lizard.
 Conservation Biology 16(1):205-215.
 Suarez, A.V.
 J.Q.
 Richmond and T.J.
 Case.
 2000.
 Prey selection in horned lizards following the invasion of Argentine ants in southern California.
 Ecological Applications 10(3):711-725.

-8 Suarez, A.V., D.T.
+10 Suarez, A.V., D.T.
 Bolger and T.J.
 Case.
 1998.
 Effects of fragmentation and invasion on native ant communities in coastal southern California.
 Ecology 79(6):2041-2056.
 Bond, W. and P. Slingsby.
 Collapse of an Ant-Plant Mutualism: The Argentine Ant (Iridomyrmex humilis) and Myrmecochorous Proteaceae.
 Ecology 65(4):1031-1037.

-9 Longcore, T.R.
+11 Longcore, T.R.
 1999.
 Terrestrial arthropods as indicators of restoration success in coastal sage scrub.
 Ph.D.
 Dissertation, University of California, Los Angeles.

-disrupt the whole ecosystem.10 In South Africa the Argentine ant displaces native ants as they do in California.
+Studies in the Mediterranean vegetation of South Africa (equivalent to California shrubland with similar plant species) have shown how the invasive Argentine ant can disrupt the whole ecosystem.
+In South Africa the Argentine ant displaces native ants as they do in California.
 Because the native ants are no longer present to collect and bury seeds, the seeds of the native plants are exposed to predation, and consumed by seed eating insects, birds and mammals.
 When this habitat burns after Argentine ant invasion the large-seeded plants that were protected by the native ants all but disappear.
 So the invasion of a non-native ant species drives out native ants, and this can cause a dramatic change in the species composition of the plant community by disrupting long-established seed dispersal mutualisms.
-In California, some insect eggs are adapted to being buried by native ants in a manner similar to plant seeds11.
+In California, some insect eggs are adapted to being buried by native ants in a manner similar to plant seeds 13.